 The nozzle model is frequently inserted into this stamp, and is manufacturer specific.
 For example, TeeJet may include “AIXR” in its stamp, and Agrotop may include “TDXL”.
 Hardi’s MiniDrift is abbreviated MD.
 Some nozzles may not list their fan angle.
 Others (Air Bubble Jet) are blank, creating a mystic aura of superiority.
 Others leave the information printed on the nozzle cap.

 A bit of experience is very helpful, especially with John Deere nozzles, where the nomenclature inexplicably eliminates the first digit of the 110 or 120 degree fan angle.
 So the JD 11004 is labelled “1004”.
-That’s a bit like saying “my truck as a 50 engine”, when you mean it has a 350.
+That’s a bit like saying “my truck sas a 50 engine”, when you mean it has a 350.
 How’s a city person supposed to know you don’t mean the trusty old 250 straight 6?

 Most manufacturers publish the recommended pressure range and the spray quality of their nozzles.
 This information can be found in their product catalogues, or on their websites, or in smartphone apps.
-Here’s a prototype of a new spray quality app we’ve built that has all the information in one location.

 Although the designation of Spray Quality is governed by an international standard that is designed to standardize droplet sizing among various labs, we do see some variation in results.
 Part of this is due to the continued evolution of the standard, requiring manufacturers to re-do some tests, or at least re-analyze their data.
+For example, ASABE S572.3 was released in conjunction with ISO25358 which changed the boundaries for the coarser sprays.
+These changes are beginning to be seen in the newer catalogues.

 Another problem is that testing is done with plain water.
 It is well known that the use of certain formulations or adjuvants can affect spray quality.
 Currently, the standard does not address these effects, and data should be used with some caution.